Cole outduels Bieber in ace matchup, Yankees edge Indians

 The Yankees won their third straight in the four-game series after stumbling into Progressive Field with the AL’s worst record.

-Two of baseball’s best, Cole and Bieber traded pitch for pitch, strike for strike and strikeout for strikeout over seven innings.
+Two of the game’s premiere right-handers, Cole and Bieber traded pitch for pitch, strike for strike and strikeout for strikeout over seven innings.

+Boone didn’t detect any extra fire in Cole even though he was facing Bieber.

 With the two All-Stars on top of their games, one run might have been enough and the Indians pushed one across in the fourth on Eddie Rosario’s soft RBI single.

-Rosario’s hit scored José Ramírez, who tripled and nearly had a home run if not for right fielder Aaron Judge leaping at the wall and knocking his deep drive back onto the field.
+Rosario’s hit scored José Ramírez, who tripled off Cole and nearly had a home run if not for right fielder Aaron Judge leaping at the wall and knocking his deep drive back onto the field.

+“It was supposed to be a back-door curveball, left it up and it kind of fluttered,” Cole said.
+“Jose was all over it, maybe got under it just a tick and I was thankful Aaron was able to pull it back in and we were able to minimize after that.”

 Bieber’s slim lead was short-lived.